Koooooo-7/echarts4j/README.md

 ### 📝 RunBook

-In a nutshell, it generates [Echarts](https://echarts.apache.org/) options for the Echarts instance.
+In a nutshell, it generates [Apache Echarts](https://echarts.apache.org/) options for the Echarts instance.
 If you already familiar with [Echarts](https://echarts.apache.org/), you can quickly dive in.

 - Take a quick look at the [Echarts Demos](https://echarts.apache.org/examples/en/index.html) to find what you need.